Human germline engineering: Speculative uses

-There are many prospective uses such as curing genetic diseases and disorders.
-If perfected, somatic gene editing can promise helping people who are sick.
+An other use would be to cure genetic disorders.
 In the first study published regarding human germline engineering, the researchers attempted to edit the HBB gene which codes for the human β-globin protein.
-Mutations in the HBB gene result in the disorder β-thalassaemia, which can be fatal.
-Perfect editing of the genome in patients who have these HBB mutations would result in copies of the gene which do not possess any mutations, effectively curing the disease.
-The importance of editing the germline would be to pass on this normal copy of the HBB genes to future generations.
+HBB mutations produce β-thalassaemia, which can be fatal.
+Genome editing in patients who have these HBB mutations would leave copies of the unmutated gene, effectively curing the disease.
+If the germline could be edited, this normal copy of the HBB genes could be passed on to future generations.